Nosnitor/Carpenter/README.md

 #### Build Version ####

 The build version defines the version of the build.
-This nomenclature identifies the exact information necessary to determin when the assemblies were built from source code.
+This nomenclature identifies the exact information necessary to determine when the assemblies were built from source code.
 Each build process will generate a build identifier.
 This version uses SemVer v2.0 (http://semver.org).

 This build is used for release filenames, build-specific or automated documentation, etc. Local builds are defined as